heyphilllie/theTechBookRepo/README.md

 **Click [here](books.md) to take a shortcut and browse through the books that already have been submitted.**

+This page is not meant to be complete.
+We are trying to keep the balance between light and not too overwhelming but yet comprehensive.

+The selection of book is opinionated.

 ## The Content
 Books in each category *(if applicable, sub-categories were added to main category)* are cataloged by: